-Table 3: Total Estimated PCE Exposure (Ingestion, inhalation, and Dermal) Doses a Based on 35 $\mu g/L$ PCE
+Table 3: Total Estimated PCE Exposure (Ingestion, inhalation, and Dermal) Doses a Based on 17.2 $\mu g/L$ PCE

-.1

-Age Range Mean 95 th Exceeded

-Ingestion Percentile RfD of 0.006
+Age Range Mean Total Dose (mg/kg/day) 95 th Percentile Total Dose (mg/kg/day) Exceeded RfD of 0.006 mg/kg/day (yes/no)

-Total Dose Total Dose mg/kg/day

-(mg/kg/day) (mg/kg/day) (yes/no)

-Birth to <1 year 0.0046 0.0100 Yes
+Birth to <1 year 0.0022 0.0050 No

-1 to <2 years 0.0018 0.0054 No
+1 to <2 years 0.0010 0.0028 No

-2 to <6 years 0.0016 0.0042 No
+2 to <6 years 0.0008 0.0020 No

-6 to <11 years 0.0010 0.0028 No
+6 to <11 years 0.0006 0.0014 No

-11 to <21 years 0.0008 0.0022 No
+11 to <21 years 0.0004 0.0012 No

-21 to <65 years 0.0010 0.0026 No
+21 to <65 years 0.0006 0.0012 No

-65+ years 0.0012 0.0024 No
+65+ years 0.0006 0.0012 No

-Total doses for most age groups are lower than EPA's oral RfD of 0.006 mg/kg/day for PCE except for one age group (birth to <1 year) with high water intake rate (95th percentile water ingestion rate).
+Total doses for all age groups are lower than EPA's oral RfD of 0.006 mg/kg/day for PCE.
 The PCE RfD is based on neurologic effects in adults exposed to PCE in air at work; effects were estimated to occur at doses ranging from 2.6-9.7 mg/kg/day.
 Uncertainty factors were applied to these points of departure to obtain RfDs ranging from 0.0026-0.0097 mg/kg/day [EPA 2012b].
-ATSDR considers that noncancer effects would not be expected for this exposure because (1) Conservative exposure assumptions were used for dose estimation, (2) the oral ingestion estimated dose of 0.0100 for the age group is only slightly above the RfD, and (3) the oral ingestion estimated dose is much lower (260 to 970 times) than the doses that resulted in adverse health effects in studies.
+ATSDR considers that noncancer effects would not be expected for this exposure because (1) conservative exposure assumptions were used for dose estimation, (2) total estimated doses for all age groups are below the RfD, and (3) the total estimated dose is much lower (520 to1940 times) than the doses that resulted in adverse health effects in studies.

 Regarding cancer effects, the Department of Health and Human Services, National Toxicology Program classifies PCE as a reasonably anticipated human carcinogen, and the International Agency for Research on Cancer (IARC) has determined that PCE is a probable human carcinogen.
-These determinations are based on limited human epidemiological studies suggesting elevated risks for esophageal cancer, non-Hodgkin's lymphoma, cervical cancer, and sufficient animal studies showing PCE-induced leukemia in rats and liver cancers in mice [NTP 2011, IARC 1995, CEPA 2001].
+These determinations are based on limited human epidemiological studies suggesting elevated risks for esophageal cancer, non-Hodgkin's lymphoma, cervical cancer, and sufficient animal studies showing PCE-induced leukemia in rats and liver cancers in mice [NTP 2011, IARC 1995, USEPA 2001].
 EPA considers PCE a likely human carcinogen based on epidemiological evidence showing associations between PCE and bladder cancer, non-Hodgkin's lymphoma, and multiple myeloma [EPA 2012b].

 EPA released its updated PCE health risk assessment in February 2012.
-The oral cancer slope factor was determined to be $0.0021 \text{ (mg/kg/day)}^{-1}$ .
-Using this value, and assuming children and adults drank water containing 35 μg/L of PCE detected in the well every day for 34 years, we calculated an estimated cancer risk of 1 in 100,000, which means out of 100,000 persons exposed, one additional cancer might occur.
+The oral cancer slope factor was determined to be 0.0021 (mg/kg/day)-1.
+Using this value, and assuming children and adults drank water containing 17.2 $\mu$ g/L of PCE detected in the well every day for 34 years, we calculated an estimated cancer risk of 1 in 100,000, which means out of 100,000 persons exposed, one additional cancer might occur.
 The cancer risk calculation indicated that there would be an extremely low estimated increased risk of cancer predicted for this exposure.
 Please see Appendix A for details of the cancer risk calculation.

-The following is a summary of the cancer risk calculations for all exposures routes:
+Table 4 is a summary of the cancer risk calculations for all exposures routes: